San Francisco Bay Area Film Critics Circle: Marlon Riggs award

 The Marlon Riggs award is a category named after Black gay filmmaker, educator, poet, and activist Marlon Riggs and is awarded to "Bay Area filmmaker(s) or individual(s) who represents courage and innovation in the world of cinema."
 Established in, the first winner was filmmaker Sam Green for his Academy Award nominated film, The Weather Underground.
-The winner are:
+The winners are: